Tel Be'ersheva National Park

 Then Abraham reproached Abimelech for the well of water which the servants of Abimelech had seized.
 But Abimelech said, “I do not know who did this; you did not tell me, nor have I heard of it until today.”
 Abraham took sheep and oxen and gave them to Abimelech, and the two of them made a pact.
 Abraham then set seven ewes of the flock by themselves, and Abimelech said to Abraham, “What mean these seven ewes which you have set apart?”
 He replied, “You are to accept these seven ewes from me as proof that I dug this well.”
 Hence that place was called Beer-sheba, for there the two of them swore an oath.
 When they had concluded the pact at Beer-sheba, Abimelech and Phicol, chief of his troops, departed and returned to the land of the Philistines (Genesis 21:25-32).

-Sheva has the meaning in Hebrew of either an oath or seven, both words having the same three root letters.
-Hence, Be’ersheva could mean the “well of the oath” or “the well of the seven (ewes),” or even both.
+“Sheva” has the meaning in Hebrew of an oath or seven, both words having the same three root letters.
+Hence, Be’ersheba could mean the “well of the oath” or “the well of the seven [ewes],” or both.

-The next patriarch to have resided in Be’ersheva is Abraham’s son Isaac.
-Isaac’s mission was to continue the tradition of his father, to the extent that he repeated many of the journeys of Abraham, including to Beersheva.
-However, unlike his father his relationship with the Philistines was not an amicable on as they were jealous of his agricultural success:
+The next patriarch to have resided in Be’ersheba was Abraham’s son Isaac.
+Isaac saw his mission as continuing the tradition of his father, to the extent that he repeated many of the journeys of his father, including to Be’ersheba.
+Unlike the situation with his father, however, his relationship with the Philistines was not an amicable one as they were jealous of his agricultural success:

 He [Isaac] went from there to Beersheba, and God appeared to him that night . . .
 Abimelech went to him from Gerar with a group of his friends and Phicol general of his legion. . . .
 He made them a feast and they ate and drank.
 They awoke early in the morning and swore to one another. . .
 And it was on that very day that Isaac’s servants came and told him about the well they had dug and they said to him: “We have found water.”
-And he named it Shibah.
-Therefore, the name of the city is Beersheba until this very day (GenesiÅ› 26:23-33).
+And he named it Shivah.
+Therefore, the name of the city is Be’ersheba [the well of Shiva] until this very day (GenesiÅ› 26:23-33).

-It is interesting that a city of Be’ersheva is now mentioned in relation to the activities of the forefathers.
-Beersheba and another city Sheva are also mentioned in the book of Joshua in relation to the inheritance of the tribe of Simeon, who dwelt within the inheritance of Judah and again the Bible mentions cities:
+It is of interest that it is a city, and not just a place, of Be’ersheba that is mentioned in relation to the activities of the forefathers.
+Be’ersheba and another city Sheva are also mentioned in the book of Joshua in relation to the inheritance of the tribe of Simeon, who dwelt within the territory of Judah.
+Again, the Bible mentions cities, both located in the territory of Simeon:

 And the second draw of the lottery was for Simeon, to the tribe of the Children of Simeon according to their families.
 Their inheritance was situated amid the inheritance of Judah.
 And they received for their inheritance Be’er Sheva, Sheva and Moladah … thirteen cities and their villages . . .
 (Joshua 19:1-6).

-It is very possible that the Bronze Age Beersheba was located in another site in the valley.
-Ruins have been found old city of Beersheba by the Bedouin market, but extensive excavations have not been possible because of its location.
+It is possible that the ancient Bronze Age Be’ersheba was located in another site in the Be’ersheba valley, and not in what we regard as Tel Be’ersheba.
+Ruins have been found in the old section of the modern city of Beersheba by the Bedouin market, but extensive excavations have not been possible because of surrounding structures.

 The Judean fortress at Tel Sheva